 In Lair of the Shadow Broker, Liara and Shepard are outside on a ship during a storm and lightning is useful element during that segment.
 The lightning may be a visual reference to Lightning Farron, the protagonist of Final Fantasy XIII who shares Liara's voice actress, Ali Hillis.
 They go to rescue Liara's friend, Feron, whose name is pronounced exactly like Lightning's last name.

 Then, in Mass Effect 3 you can come across an outpost of Cerberus scientists led by Dr. Brynn Cole, voiced by Jo Wyatt, aka Female Hawke.
 She calls herself and her fellow scientists "refugees," and when questioned by Shepard, she says "our stories are different, but the themes are the same."
 As an added gag, Nicholas Boutlon, the actor who plays Male Hawke, voices another scientist at the station.

 The reference continued when Squigly came out; her ninth palette is based on Kyoko Sakura.
 Both are voiced by Lauren Landa.

 Outside the Madoka series, certain other fighters' reference are also present.
 The aforementioned Squigly also gets a palette based on Litchi Faye-Ling, also voiced by Lauren Landa.
-Meanwhile, a latter DLC character, Eliza, voiced by Michelle Ruff, gets a palette of another fighter voiced by the same actress, Crimson Viper.
+Meanwhile, a later DLC character, Eliza, voiced by Michelle Ruff, gets a palette of another fighter voiced by the same actress, Crimson Viper.

 Project X Zone has a ton of these in the game.
 It's a crossover game by Monolith Software with Banpresto's backing, so it would have a ton of references like these.